Shery2k3/Employee-Management-System/README.md

 # CSSE-405 Data Structures and Algorithms - Final Project

 This repository contains the final project for the CSSE-405 Data Structures and Algorithms course.
-The project is a simple Employee Management System implemented in Java.
+The project is a `Employee Management System` implemented in Java.

 ## Project Structure